Home > Personal development > Personal effectiveness > Concentration at the heart of managerial success

 Focus@WillApplication designed to stimulate concentration and block distractions with a selection of music.

-3/ A tidy and pleasant office environment
+3/ A tidy, pleasant office environment

 1. Natural lighting